(G, \mu)-displays and Rapoport-Zink spaces: Rapoport-Zink spaces of Hodge type

 Using Lemma \ref{deform05} we see that we can assume that $A$ is reduced.
 Then by an argument as in Step 4, we can reduce to the case $B=Q(A)$.
 Just as in the Step 4 we consider the normalization $A'$ of $A$ in $Q(A)$.
 Using the previous step we can replace $B$ by the ring $A'$.
 However, by \cite[Th\'eor\`eme (23.1.5)]{egaiv}, $A'$ is a finite extension of $A$, so that we can conclude by applying Step 2.

-{\sl Step 7.} $A$ is a local noetherian ring.
+{\sl Step 7.} $A$ is a local Noetherian ring.

 Just as in the step above we can assume $A$ is reduced, putting us into a position where $B$ may be replaced by $Q(A)$.
-Apply Step 2 to the ring extension $\hat A\subset Q(A)\otimes_A\hat A$.
+Apply Step 6 to the ring extension $\hat A\subset Q(A)\otimes_A\hat A$, where $\hat A$ denote the completion of the local ring $A$.
 This allows us to reduce to the case $A\to B=\hat A$.
 Since $A\to \hat A$ is faithfully flat we can conclude by applying Step 1.

 {\sl Step 8.} $A$ is a Noetherian ring of finite Krull dimension.

 As before we can assume $A_{\rm red}=A$ and $B=Q(A)$.
 By base change, for every maximal ideal $\frakm$ of $A$ we obtain a $(A_\frakm,Q(A_\frakm))$-display block